jasonkneen/com.jasonkneen.tabdemo/readme.md

 * Easy to add to existing XML
 * Simply add tabGroup.js to the /lib folder and module="tabGroup" to existing TabGroup, Tab and Window definitions within an existing TabGroup
 * Easy to customise
-* Works on Android, should work on iOS but why not just use a notmal tabgroup?
+* Designed for Android - on iOS it returns standard TabGroup, Tab, Window

 ### Wishlist
 * Support subwindows like normal tabGroups on iOS